alexanderjj03/EzGame_DSL/README.md

 * Animal Pack sprites by Kenney.nl: https://kenney.nl/assets/animal-pack
 * Simplified Platformer Pack sprites by Kenney.nl: https://kenney.nl/assets/simplified-platformer-pack

 I worked on this project with four peers as part of one of my university classes.
-Please view Documentation.md and the mp4 video to acquaint yourself with the functionality and intended applications of this DSL (domain-specific language).
+Please view Documentation.md to acquaint yourself with the functionality and intended applications of this DSL (domain-specific language).

 To run, first generate the antlr files in the src/parser folder.
 Then, write your program in the input.exgame file.